 1 bunch Palak (Spinach) approx 200-250 gms

-1 full size pack of slice bread
+1 full-size pack of sliced bread

-8-10 medium sized boiled potatoes
+8-10 medium-sized boiled potatoes

 Spices – green chilli paste 1 tsp, ginger garlic paste 1tsp, red chilli powder 1 tsp (the ramdev chilli powder I have got this time is just too hot…. so for me even half tsp is more than enough), salt (as per taste), cumin-coriander seeds powder, garam masala, black pepper powder.